shotofcovfefe/questionable-beta/content/about.md

 Whilst I can't offer you tea or kinship, I invite you to entertain my sketchy musings and sketchier writing at your own leisure.

-__Questionable Beta__ is a blog about climbing and other such stuff, maintained by an enthusiastic but ultimately pedestrian boulderer based in London, England.
+__Questionable Beta__ is a blog about climbing and other such things, maintained by an enthusiastic but ultimately pedestrian boulderer based in London, England.

-Onwards, upwards, etc.
+Onwards, upwards, etc. Tinkety Tonk and down with mendacious sl*bs.

 &nbsp;